 Employment and Salary Outlook

 The BLS has projected a faster than average increase of 12% in job openings for operating engineers nationwide between 2016 and 2026.
 Candidates who have completed apprenticeships may enjoy an edge in the job market.
 As of May 2017, operating engineers earned median annual salaries of $47,040, also according to the BLS.

 Alternate Career Options

 Check out these other choices for careers in operating heavy equipment:

 Heavy and Tractor-Trailer Truck Drivers

 Heavy and tractor-trailer truck drivers are typically employed as long-haul drivers who transport freight by way of intercity or interstate routes.
 Hiring requirements include a high school diploma, commercial driver's license and completion of a professional truck-driving program.
-In May 2015, heavy and tractor-trailer truck drivers earned median annual salaries of $40,260, as reported by the BLS.
-Opportunities for employment are expected to grow by an average rate of 5% for 2014 through 2024.
+As of May 2017, heavy and tractor-trailer truck drivers earned median annual salaries of $42,480, as reported by the BLS.
+Opportunities for employment are expected to grow by an average rate of 6% for 2016 through 2026.

 Material Moving Machine Operators

 Moving machine operators are responsible for transporting construction materials or freight at building or mine sites, on ships or in warehouses.
 Areas of specialization may include the use of crane, dredging, hoisting or tractor equipment, among other types of machinery.
 Short-term, on-the-job training is standard; some positions may require a high school diploma and an operator's license.
 Apprenticeship programs for heavy equipment operators can be found through the International Union of Operating Engineers.
 Nationwide, the BLS has projected a 6% job growth through 2026 for material moving machine operators, who earned median annual salaries of $34,830 in May 2017.